Niagara Frontier Trekkers

 Actual 3 to 5 day trek at the destination of your choice will complete your adventure.
 Niagara Frontier Trekkers patches will be awareded upon completion.
 Not all groups would need a guide onthis final trek.

-Each crew has the following equipment for up to 10 people (8 youth in a patrol and 2 adult leaders):
+Each crew would have the following equipment for up to 10 people (8 youth in a patrol and 2 adult leaders):

 - Eureka 2-man backpacking tents